 The Rabbit’s health and well being has everything to do with how they handle their emotional facilitation.
 An uneven flow of emotion is the ground of all their illness and compromises their immune system.
 If they undergo surgery, for example, and the nurse says something terrible before they go under, there will be complications in the surgery.
 If they feel that the surgeon “understands them,” the surgery will go perfectly no matter what happens.
 It is important to understand that Rabbits do not “think” this way; it is the nature of their Qi.
 They’re vulnerable.

-Rabbits possess an amazing social charm; they can be incredibly seductive and sexy, mesmerizing and alluring, and they can appear as a kind of “prize” to others wanting to “catch” them.
+Rabbits possess an amazing social charm; they can be incredibly seductive and sexy, mesmerizing and alluring, and they can appear as a kind of “prize” to others wanting to “catch” them (men and women of course; Brad Pitt is a Rabbit).
 This skill comes from their social instinct, and at their best, Rabbits bring out the best in others, bringing people together and inspiring them.
 At their worst, this social skill is opportunistic, and they use their charm to gain advantage over others socially.